 MAMMA MIMI, HERE I GO AGAIN

 Armed with her Huawei P30 Pro Mummy couldn’t wait to start taking photos!
 Having spent so long in the O2 shop evening was upon us.
 With recommendations from the guys at O2, we crossed the street to dine at Kokoro; a Japanese diner-takeaway.
 Outside, we spied a lady out walking with her dog, Bella.
 Just to say, we needed ‘dog poop bags, Mimi had dog poop bags!
 A chance meeting with a delightfully charming young lady; Omayma (aka Mimi).
-Mimi is half Egyptian – half Italian and was in Windsor visiting her ماما (mamma).
+Mimi is half Egyptian – quarter Italian – quarter Scottish and was in Windsor visiting her ماما (mamma).
 We spent an hour or so chatting with Mimi about dogs, health, travel, culture and could happily have spent many more hours in her company.
 Incidentally, Mimi also happens to live in our favourite country, Italy.
 I’m fairly certain our paths will cross again in the future.
 When we travel we always meet lovely people…blessed!

 SUSHI SIT IN